AxionCompany/aion-ui/README.md

-# AI-ON UI - ChatGPT-like (Mulit)Chatbot Snippet
+# AI-ON UI

+## A ChatGPT-like (Mulit) Chatbot Snippet
-This npm module allows you to add a chatbot UI widget to your front-end Node.js projects.
+This npm module allows you to add a chatbot UI widget to your website or application.
 Built with Solid.js, this widget provides a seamless way to interact with multiple chatbots at once.
 Users can easily create integrations through simple props.

 ## Built with JSX, Integrate with any framework